Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-intro.md

 ## You kept a diary?
 Wow, loser.
 Yep.
 Almost every day.
 And I always went back to fill in the days I missed.
 It was a lot of work, but I didn't have much else to do in the evenings, and I'm glad to now have a record of my trip.

 I wrote in Spanish, for the sake of practice.
 This somewhat limited what I could express, but I usually managed to capture the day's events with the generous use of a dictionary.
 I wrote in a mixture of present and past tense, but for the transcription I'm converting everything to the past tense.
-I've also done some editing, moved some non-chronological bits around, and added some details that I neglected to write down at the time.
+I've also done extensive editing, moved some non-chronological bits around, and added details that I neglected to write down at the time.

 ## What did you eat?
 At the time I did the Camino, I was vegetarian.
 Sometimes I had to settle for subpar or expensive veggie food, especially in small villages, but for the most part it was fine.
 I ate a LOT of tortilla de patatas (Spanish omelette), as they're available in all the cafeterías.
-I'm now vegan, which would make it a lot harder.
-I would've had to cook for myself a lot more and carry food supplies with me.
+It would've been much harder as a vegan; I suspect I would've had to cook for myself a lot more and carry more food supplies with me.

 ## Why are you writing this?
 Seems a shame to write so much and then not share it with anyone.
 Also, it's fun.